TannerPerrien/meethue.co/_products/philips-hue-white-and-color-9w-e26-starter-kit-2nd-gen.md

   - 'All shades of white, from warm to cold color temperatures: CCT range 2000-6500K'
   - Dimming only via RF down to 5% (no external dimmer)
   - Beam angle –160° ± 20°
-title: Philips Hue White and Color 9W E26 Starter kit
+title: Philips Hue White and Color 9W E26 Starter kit (2nd Gen)
+excerpt: <a href="/products/philips-hue-white-and-color-9w-e26-starter-kit-3rd-gen/">[3rd
-excerpt: This starter kit gets you going with the best of what Hue has to offer.
-A bridge and 3 color bulbs can set color and warmth to any scene in your home!
+  gen kit can be found here]</a> This starter kit is a previous generation kit, which you may be able to pick up for a deal if you don't care about the more vibrant colors in the 3rd gen kit.
+This kit comes with a bridge and 3 color bulbs that can set color and warmth to any scene in your home!
 Get started with Philips Hue white and color ambiance bulbs and experience high quality white and colored light that offers you endless possibilities.
 ---